HomeSellingExpert brand logo

 The price depends on the auction process and the auction house the seller chooses, as well as a little bit of luck.

-There are some important things a seller can do to improve their chance of getting a high price though, and steps a buyer can take to avoid overpaying:
+There are some important things a seller can do to improve their chance of getting a high price when selling by auction, and steps a buyer can take to avoid overpaying:

-• For sellers, it’s important you choose the correct auction process and the right auctioneer for your property.
-The right process will stack the odds in your favour and make it more likely you’ll achieve a high price.
+- For sellers, it’s important you choose the correct auction process and the right auctioneer for your property.
+These will help stack the odds in your favour and make it more likely you’ll achieve a high price.

 Read on to learn how to maximise your sale price if you're selling, and try to minimise the price you pay if you're buying.